 It’s really hard to manage anything—especially your diabetes—if you are out of your mind drunk.
 If you for some reason aren’t eating but only drinking, be very careful with dosing for alcohol since you’ll have a high likelihood of going low during the night.
 Alcohol is tricky, so if you’re drinking and unsure of how your blood sugars will react, I suggest having a bedtime snack just to be safe.

 What success looks like …

-I’ve successfully managed my diabetes during the holidays if I’ve enjoyed myself without having to worry about my diabetes too much, if I’ve been able to manage my sugars so that I don’t wake up the next morning in the 11.1 mmol/L200 mg/dL range, and if I haven’t had too many low sugars.
+I’ve successfully managed my diabetes during the holidays if I’ve enjoyed myself without having to worry about my diabetes too much, if I’ve been able to manage my blood sugar levels so that I don’t wake up the next morning in the 11.1 mmol/L200 mg/dL range, and if I haven’t had too many low blood sugars.